-“La Dotta”, the Savant or Wise, thanks to the world’s first university, “la Grassa”, the Fat, because of its hearty culinary tradition, “la Rossa”, the Red, for its preference to the socialist political ideas, in the capital of the rich Emilia Romagna region, you can breathe culture around every corner.
+“La Dotta”, the Savant or Wise, thanks to the world’s first university, “la Grassa”, the Fat, because of its hearty culinary tradition, “la Rossa”, the Red, for its preference for the socialist political ideas, in the capital of the rich Emilia Romagna region, you can breathe culture around every corner.
 Even though not always included in a classic Italy itinerary or in the best escorted Italy tours, there are so many things to do in Bologna that you can stay busy for a week and more.

 The streets of the historic center are covered with porticoes, which makes it great for walking in both summer and winter.
-Historical buildings, beautiful squares, majestic churches and charming stores and cafes are the ingredients for a fantastic trip and all included in our easy Bologna guide.
+Historical buildings, beautiful squares, majestic churches and charming stores and cafes are the ingredients for a fantastic trip and all are included in our easy Bologna guide.

 Find the top things to see and do in Bologna